Elizabeth Johnson (died 1752): Biography

 They married on 9 July 1735 at St Werburgh's Church, Derby, where the event is reenacted annually.
-At the time he was 25, she 46, and neither the Johnson nor Porter families were enthusiastic about the marriage.
+At the time he was 25, she 46, and neither the Johnson nor Porter family was enthusiastic about the marriage.

 Her dowry of over £600 was invested in setting up Edial Hall, a private school at Edial near Lichfield.
 After its failure, in 1737 Johnson moved to London, where she joined him later that year.

 In later life she suffered from ill-health, exacerbated by alcohol and opiate medicines.
 Robert Levet, a poverty-stricken doctor supported by Johnson, ascribed her death to the latter.
 She died at 63, and is buried in Bromley Parish Church.
 According to the Latin inscription Johnson composed for her gravestone, she was beautiful, accomplished, ingenious, and pious ('formosae, cultae, ingeniosae, piae').
 Johnson called the marriage "a love-match on both sides," and always recalled her affectionately and with grief, especially on the anniversary of her death.

 The chief descriptions of her, however, come from unsympathetic accounts by Johnson's contemporaries and biographers such as his ex-pupil David Garrick, Hester Thrale and Thomas B. Macaulay: the last described her as "a short, fat, coarse woman, painted half an inch thick, dressed in gaudy colours, and fond of exhibiting provincial airs and graces."
 The nineteenth- and twentieth-century writer and essayist Alice Meynell judged her less harshly, attacking these critics for prejudice.